Braised Pork Loin Chops with Green Onion Are Gluten-Free and Paleo

 From this USDA website you can find this Safe Cooking Chart for Fresh Pork

 This gluten-free recipe is designed for those with gluten intolerance, gluten sensitivity, or celiac (coeliac) disease, but I’ve found that people who have no food allergies like it, too.
-This is one of my gluten-free recipes that is wheat-free, barley-free and rye-free, as well as dairy-free, egg-free, nut-free and refined sugar-free, and it’s also suitable for a low-carb or a paleo diet.
+This is one of my gluten-free recipes that is wheat-free, barley-free and rye-free, as well as dairy-free, egg-free, nut-free and refined sugar-free.
+If served "au jus" it will also be whole foods and suitable for a low-carb or a paleo diet.

 Would you like to find out more about how you too can eat and live gluten-free?
 If you would, check out my latest book by clicking the book cover below.
 It’s easier than you think !